 Linalool isn’t hard to find in the world of cannabis.
 Here are just a couple strains that are traditionally known for their higher concentrations of linalool.
 And of course, where you find linalool, pinene is often close by.
 An added benefit due to their positive synergy.

 - Jack Frost – Linalool shines as one of the top three terpenes offered by this strain.
-Jack Frost has the appearance of frost-glazed plants, and leverages linalools sedative effects to help alliviate anxiety and depression.
+Jack Frost has the appearance of frost-glazed plants and leverages linalools sedative effects to help alleviate anxiety and depression.

 It’s fun to see that the creativity and innovation within the cannabis cultivation community flow all the way to the names they label their plants.
 If you’re looking for linalool, feel free to start your search with the strains above.